Operating Principles, Culture, and the Nexer Experience

 Lesson: bet on trajectory and potential, not experience alone.

 In order for us to succeed in our mission, we need to become a go-to destination for smart and ambitious people.
 We want and expect that Nexers are proud of the work they are doing along with the culture that exists within the company.
 However, not everyone will be a fit for our space, product, and culture.
 So we need to cultivate an experience that seeks out those who are motivated by our culture and high expectations for success, and ensure we are supporting and retaining those that choose to join.

 Who is a Nexer?

-A Nexer is missionary, driven, and intelligent with a growth mindset.
+A Nexer is mission driven and intelligent with a growth mindset.
 They build for the long-term, desire greatness, can problem solve and learn quickly, and are not so arrogant that they are not willing to change.

-As long as they get to work on challenging problems, build lasting things, learn a ton, and grow as individuals, they are happy.
+They are happy when they get to work on challenging problems, build lasting things, learn a ton, and grow as individuals.
 They’re not entitled.
-All they care about is performance and find great satisfaction in a job well done.
+They care about quality of performance and maintaining a high bar amongst Nexers from individual contributors to leadership.

 Recruiting: how does a Nexer hear about us?

 We need to build our employer brand so that ideally a future Nexer hears about us from another Nexer.
 The secondary way a potential Nexer should hear about us is internal recruiters or agencies.
 Once a potential Nexer does hear about us, they should have ample public content and information available to learn what it’s like to work at NexHealth.